November 27, 2016

 Time Magazine laid out the categories where success evaded him: Trump Airlines, Trump Vodka, Trump Mortgage, Trump: The Game, The China Connection, Trump Casinos, Trump Steak, Trump Magazine, GoTrump.com, Trump University.
 On similar points, CNN has put together a short video collection that includes some of his business failures titled, “Trump’s 4 Business Bankruptcies in 2 Minutes”.

-To elaborate on just one example of his terrible mismanagement, consider the company he started to absorb the losses for his failing casinos in Atlantic City.
+Consider his terrible mismanagement of Trump Hotels & Resorts, Inc., the company he started in 1995 in order to absorb the losses for his failing casinos in Atlantic City.
 Between 1995 and 2009, the average investor in this organization experienced a massive loss from $35.50 per share down to $0.17.
 Many contractors were not compensated for their work and casino bondholders lost a tremendous amount of money.
 Trump pocketed $45 million during this period.

 There’s a long and very public trail of major ethical violations in his life history that harmed thousands of people.
 Much of this has been directed toward business associates and employees: